Your practice does not have to be “perfect” at all times; it simply has to remain consistent.

 In fact, practicing is the only true way to guarantee that you will develop the necessary skill to make peace a consistent part of your life and being.

-As you continue to work on managing your stress levels starting with the thoughts that you are generated within you, you will become more equanimous over time, and find that the constant noises and disturbances of the world do not disturb you as much since your ego (which will naturally soften) responds less and less to these disturbances.
+As you continue to work on managing your stress levels starting with the thoughts that you are generated within you, you will become more equanimous over time, and find that the constant noises and disturbances of the world do not bother you as much since your ego (which will naturally soften) responds less and less to these disturbances.